Frequently asked questions about protection against foodborne infections in private households

 - If frozen foods are not to be defrosted before preparation in line with the manufacturer’s instructions, follow these instructions exactly and check that the inside of these food is at an adequate temperature before consumption

-- If you are unsure, check the internal temperature using a meat thermometer (at least 70°C for two minutes)
+- If you are unsure, check the product temperature using a meat thermometer (at least 70°C for two minutes at all parts)

 - Heat fish until the fish meat has lost its glassy appearance and can be broken apart easily with a fork